mohsinulhaq/react-popper-tooltip/README.md

 - If you use `hover` to trigger the tooltip, the tooltip closes when you move the cursor out of the trigger element.
 But if the cursor moves to the tooltip element, the tooltip stays open.
-It's useful if you want to allow your users to interact with the tooltip's content (select and copy text, click a link, etc.)
+It's useful if you want to allow your users to interact with the tooltip's content (select and copy text, click a link, etc.).
+You'll probably need to slightly increase the delay before tooltip hides to give users more time to move the cursor from the trigger to the tooltip.

-> To change this functionality, use the option `persistTooltipOnHover`.
+> To change this functionality, use the options `persistTooltipOnHover`, `delayHide`.

 - When the tooltip is visible and its content changes, it automatically repositions itself.
 Internally we use [MutationObserver